-The task for this project was to take an existing festival and rebrand it.
 The Texas Sandfest in Port Aransas is North America's biggest sand-sculpting festival, currently entering it's 21st year.
 Since it's beginning, the festival has been entirely volunteer-run.
 All money raised throughout the festival is put towards scholarships and bursaries for local students.
 For this reason, the festival does not allocate much budget towards design.

 The challenge with this specific festival was coming up with an identity system that communicated the extent of this festival.
 The Texas Sandfest is not just a sand sculpting tournament — it is a beach festival with live music, hundreds of food and drink vendors and games and activities for all ages.
 My main goal was to communicate this through the visual identity to attract a larger audience.

 My final solution was based on a set of icons that represent the many different aspects of the festival.
 To keep true to the sculpting nature of this festival, I sculpted each of the icons out of plasticine.
 These icons gave me a strong foundation for very dynamic branding.